 Ditching traditions that no longer serve us

 Equally as important as embracing failure as a necessary part of creativity is knowing when existing processes are failing.
-As we discussed how Lynch, himself, had been creative recently, we inevitably turned towards the pandemic as an example.
+We discussed how Lynch had been creative recently, and we inevitably turned towards the pandemic as an example.
 Lynch characterized the pandemic as a “massive ball of accelerating change” that has inspired new neural pathways in our brain in an effort to solve new problems, ultimately requiring creativity.

-One of his particularly creative moments came out of realizing that Beardwood&Co long-standing, Thursday night happy hour was no longer working in a virtual environment—even after six months of trying.
-Wanting to maintain a time and place where staff could be human and not talk about business, his team came up with an “inspiration hour” on Fridays where they get together, eat lunch, and insight interesting conversations about life through guest speakers, clients, and friends.
+One creative moment came out of realizing that Beardwood&Co long-standing, Thursday night happy hour was no longer working in a virtual environment—even after 6 months of trying.
+Wanting to maintain a time and place where staff could be human and not talk about business, his team came up with an “inspiration hour” on Fridays where they eat lunch.
+Team members learn about life through guest speakers, clients, and friends.

 Different humans need different stimulants

 For Lynch, a walk in a green space gets the creative juices flowing.
 For some of his clients, it is the ability to share ideas visually or discuss projects with other brilliant minds in real time.